Suing a Neighbor for an Injury on Their Property

 If I’ve Been Injured at My Neighbor’s Home, Can I Sue?

 The short answer is, yes, you can sue if you were injured at your neighbor’s home.
-However, you must be able to prove the four elements of negligence to have a valid premises liability .
+However, you must be able to prove the four elements of to have a valid premises liability .
 First, we’ll go over what these elements are, and then we’ll dive into what they mean in your personal injury lawsuit:

 • Breach of duty: The property owner breached their duty of care by failing to act reasonably.
 This could involve negligence in maintaining the property or failing to warn of hazards on the property.